Sako TRG: TRG-62 A1

+A future TRG-62 A1 variant chambered for the up to 115.50 mm long .408 CheyTac (10.36×77mm) cartridge is under development.

 Sako never totally forgot the target rifle origins of the TRG system.
 The necessary accessories to attach sighting components such as match grade peep sights or target aperture sights and a mirage strap are all available.
 Equipped with these accessories the TRG can be used for non military or law enforcement tasks such as 300 m UIT standard rifle competition, CISM competition or other kinds of full bore target shooting.
 The rifle is commonly seen in long-range competition where it has done very well.
 Besides civilian target shooting the TRG system can and is sometimes used for hunting.

 The TRG system's purposive design features, reliability in adverse conditions and consistent accuracy performance (a capable marksman can expect ≤ 0.5 MOA consistent accuracy with appropriate ammunition) have made it a popular, though expensive, sniper rifle system.

 Design details

 The TRG system is almost unique in being a purpose-designed sniper rifle, rather than an accurised version of an existing, general-purpose rifle.
 The sniper rifles can have a matte or manganese phosphatised finish.